broadinstitute/submissions/src/wdl/workflows/TransferToGdc/README.md

-# TransferToGDC
+# Transfer Files To GDC

-This WDL transfers data to the GDC.
+This WDL transfers data to the GDC

 ## Inputs Table:
 | Input Name                   | Description                                                                                                                                                                                                                                       | Type     | Required | Default |